 7. Use Your Greenery

-You’ll be able to enjoy the effect whatever the time of year, and it’s a great way to help get rid of any dark spots that may occur on your pathway.
-They’re adjustable, too, so you can change the effect that you make depending on your mood.
+Whatever the time of year, you can enjoy the effect of moonlighting on your path.
+Moonlighting is a great way to help get rid of any dark spots on your pathway.
+You can adjust the effect with accent lighting too.
+So you can change the effect depending on your mood.

 Path lighting combines beauty and practicality.
 It’s the perfect blend of form and function.
-Whatever kind of effect you want to convey, the right lighting can help you achieve it.
+Whatever effect you want to convey, the right lighting can help you achieve it.

-Don’t forget to consider the types of bulbs that you use as much as the light itself.
+Don’t forget to consider the types of lamps that you use as much as the light itself.
 These can have a dramatic effect on the appearance of your yard.
-Have a look through our range of lights and get ready to upgrade the appearance of your pathway.
+Look through our range of lamps and get ready to upgrade the appearance of your pathway.